Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 • Externalizing thoughts to reduce their intensity

-By practicing these in session, we can wield a weapon to cut through the ruminatory process.
+By practicing these in session, we can start cutting through the ruminatory process.
 Together, we can find the specific tools that work best for you.
+For some people, that may also include noticing how rumination overlaps with relationship OCD or other intrusive-thought themes.

 You’re Not Alone—Relief Is Possible